-The RUPRI Center for State Policy at Ball State University plays an active role as part of national network of experts that comprise the Rural Policy Research Institute.
-Since 1990, RUPRI strives to facilitate public dialog among government and rural and communicate the impact of public policy on these areas.
+The Center for Local and State Policy plays an active role as part of the national network of experts that comprise the Rural Policy Research Institute.
+Since 1990, RUPRI examines the challenges facing rural places and the effects of public policy on these areas.
 Visit the RUPRI website to learn more about this collaboration among scholars and practitioners to better understand and communicate the needs of rural communities.